borglab/gtsam/GTSAM-Concepts.md

 where above the `H` arguments stand for optional Jacobian arguments.
 That makes it possible to create factors implementing priors (PriorFactor) or relations between two instances of a Lie group type (BetweenFactor).

+In addition, a Lie group has a Lie algebra, which affords two extra valid expressions for a Chart:

+* `v = Chart::Local(p,H)`, the chart around the identity, which optional Jacobian
+* `p = Chart::Retract(v,H)`, the inverse chart around the identity, which optional Jacobian

+Note that in the Lie group case, the usual valid expressions for Retract and Local can be generated automatically, e.g.

+    T Retract(p,v,Hp,Hv) {
+      T q = Retract(v,Hqv);
+      T r = compose(p,q,Hrp,Hrq);
+      Hv = Hrq * Hqv; // chain rule
+      return r;
+    }

 Lie Group Action
 ----------------